WebOrigami/docs/src/language/grammar.md

 template: templateText [substitution template]

+templateDocument: templateDocumentText [substitution templateDocument]

 templateLiteral: "`" template "`"

+templateDocumentText: everything but "{{"

-templateText: everything but ` and $
+templateText: everything but "{{" and "`"

 thisReference: "this"